-Story and Photos by Sergio David Spadavechhia.
-This is an Outpost original expedition.
+Story and photos by Sergio David Spadavechhia.
+An Outpost Original Expedition.

 From the moment our Twin Otter touches ground I am overwhelmingly excited to be here, almost at the top of Labrador.
 Adventure is often amplified by the distance and the effort it can take to arrive at it—and after road tripping for days to Happy Valley-Goose Bay, flying to Saglek Bay where the Zodiacs awaited, then plowing over rough Atlantic waves, it was beginning to feel like I was travelling to another planet.

 I have come here on assignment for Outpost magazine to photograph the incredible topography of one of Canada’s newest national parks, all the while participating in an Inuit-guided exploratory trek.
 And what a park it is: carved out of the most northeastern parts of Labrador (up to its very tip!), it has been propelled onto the Canadian wilderness scene through a unique arrangement between three distinct governments.

 So remote and untouched are the Torngat Mountains themselves—which also flow into the northeastern tip of Quebec—that the park guides who were to lead us over the next week carried firearms as effortlessly as people in the city do cellphones.
 “Bears,” was the calm and logical one-worded reply to my query about the weapons, as we secured the last of our possessions into the Zodiac.
 Up here bears are an ever-present and serious threat, as I would learn in the days ahead.